MKuranowski/Impuls/readme.md

 `meson setup builddir && cd builddir && meson compile` and setting up a symlink from `impuls/extern/libextern.so` → `builddir/libextern.so` (remember to adjust the dynamic library extension to your platform: .dll on Windows and .dylib on MaCOS).
+`pip install --no-build-isolation -Cbuild-dir=builddir --editable .` can be used to install in editable mode.

 Tests